 MetScape provides two ways to access pathway information.
 The Pathway Filter tab lists all pathways represented in the network.
 Selecting one or more pathways will highlight in the network all nodes in the pathway(s).
-Pathways are also displayed as attributes in the data panel.
+Pathways are also displayed as attributes in the Node Table tab.